-+The following questions and answers are a compilation of e-mailed requests for assistance that were received by the department in recent years.
-They all concern imputing data correctly into the ASSA.
+The following questions and answers are a compilation of e-mails received by the department in recent years.
+They all concern correctly counting students on the ASSA.
 They are grouped below in broad subject headings.
 The questions under each subject heading are shown in bold type (Q:) after which the resulting answer (A) is in normal type.
 There are many instances of overlaps in subject manner.
-Therefore, if you are looking for specific information concerning, for example, charter schools, we suggest using the find command on the above menu bar and try searching for the specific term in question.
+Therefore, if you are looking for specific information concerning, for example, charter schools, you can use the find command on the above menu bar to search for the specific term in question.

 Grouped below in categories:

-Q: A charter school is sending a special education student to the county ESC.
+Q: A charter school sends a special education student to the county ESC.
 When the charter school called the district, they indicated that it was okay.
-Where should the student be reported?
+How should this student be counted?

-A: The public school district that the child would attend if not attending a charter school reports the student as sent to the county ESC.
+A: The public school district that the child would attend if not attending a charter school counts the student as sent to the county ESC.

 #2 Charter Schools

-Q: A charter school child study team has determined that a student should be placed in a private school for the disabled.
+Q: A charter school child study team has determined that a student should be placed in a private school for students with disabilities.
 Our district must pay for this.
-The district obviously wouldn't want to be paying the charter school as well as the private school for the disabled.
-How should this child be reported in the ASSA?
+How should this child be counted in the ASSA?